PrototypeML/PrototypeML/docs/models.md

 ### Properties of a block

-To set the properties of a block, click on the block in the library bar, then click on an open area of the code-graph.
+To set the properties of a block, click on the block in the library bar.
 The properties bar will display the block properties.

 #### Block name